 If you grew up in the South, this spread was most likely in the fridge throughout your childhood.
-Pimento cheese makes a great sandwich on mini pumpernickel, black Russian rye or whole wheat bread.
-In a small dish, it can be eaten with pretzels, celery or carrot sticks and or as a topping for hamburgers and a savory morning egg sandwich.
+Southern-Style Pimento Cheese makes a great sandwich on mini pumpernickel, black Russian rye, or whole wheat bread.
+There is a small portion with pretzels, celery, carrot sticks, topping for hamburgers, and a savory morning egg sandwich.
 The more you use it, the more you will want to experiment.

-This is a basic recipe matching the taste I grew up with in Texas.
-I’ve been known to add extra ingredients, like spicy pickled jalapeños, green chiles, smokey chili powder, roasted garlic, pecans or more onion.
-Try this recipe to get a solid baseline of the flavor profile all Southerners started with.
-In certain parts of the South, this must be made with Dukes Mayonnaise, but the best quality mayonnaise available to you should do the trick.
-I will endeavor to also show you how to make homemade mayonnaise in a future post, since nothing beats homemade…anything homemade…in my book.
-Check out this featured pimento cheese spread inside a Fried Green Tomato Stack.
+This basic recipe matches the taste I grew up within Texas.
+Extra ingredients, like spicy pickled jalapeños, green chiles, smokey chili powder, roasted garlic, pecans, or more onion, add complexity.
+Try this recipe to get a solid baseline of the flavor profile all Southerners will recognize.
+To some folks in the South, it must be made with Duke’s Mayonnaise.
+However, the best quality mayonnaise available (store-bought or homemade) to you should do the trick.

 Southern Style Pimento Cheese

 - Electric mixer or food processor

 - chef knife

 - measuring cups and spoons